 - Attach documents that prove your statements as exhibits to your affidavit, wherever possible.
 For example:

 - doctor's reports about any disability that prevents you from working,

 - copies of tax returns or pay stubs, if they aren't already in your financial statement, to prove your income.

 - Describe the other party's education, work history, current job, and present income level.

 - Identify any assets that could be used for support (for example, an RSP in your spouse's name alone).

 Include the following details in your application or response to an application for child support:

 - Your current finances (unless the payor's income changes significantly from month to month or year to year).
 In these applications, you don't usually need to review your work history or education in any detail.

-If you're only seeking basic support, you don't need to list your income.
+Important: If you're seeking only basic support, you don't need to list your income.

 - Your spouse's current income.
 Attach his or her pay stub or a copy of an income tax return, if available; otherwise, rely on your spouse's financial statement.